About Phi Boota roota

 Indiana University of Pennsylvania, Iota Beta Nu*

-University of Louisiana at Monroe, Lambda Rho Alpha
+University of Louisiana Monroe, Lambda Rho Alpha

 University of South Alabama, Phi Lambda